Mohit-011/Pyzzle/README.md

 ![image](https://user-images.githubusercontent.com/83200950/147316850-bc74224a-415e-4e5a-ac45-612af2a2e110.png)
 <ul type='square'>
  <li>Selecting 'Play' launches the main game.
 This consists of a series of questions which you have to answer correctly.
 Some of the questions also have certain time limits and you are given points on the basis of the time you take.
 The quicker you answer, greater points you score.
 If you answer incorrectly or take too much time, you lose the game.
 Here, I have created a short answer checking algorithm so that it is not necessary to enter all the words correctly.
-If even a part (single word) of the answer matches the corrcet answer, then full points are given.
+If even a part (single word) of the answer matches the correct answer, then full points are given.
 (For example, 'an egg' is treated to be same as 'egg' or 'the egg').

   ![image](https://user-images.githubusercontent.com/83200950/147317320-25e6eaa3-0b82-48a5-9961-d745da1c0945.png)</li>